bb-io/HuggingFace/README.md

 - **Classify text** performs text classification.
 Possible labels vary depending on model used.
 Can be useful for sentiment analysis.
 - **Classify text according to candidate labels** performs text classification and, unlike **Classify text** action, uses the provided labels for prediction.
 - **Translate text**.
 Source and target language depend on model used.
 - **Fill mask** fills in a hole or holes with missing words and returns text with filled holes.
 Use mask token to specify the place to be filled.
-Mask token can differ depending on model used, but the most commonly used tokens are [MASK] or <mask>.
+Mask token can differ depending on model used, but the most commonly used tokens are [MASK] or &lt;mask>.
 You should check the mask token used by specific model on its [Hugging Face page](https://huggingface.co/models?pipeline_tag=fill-mask&sort=trending).
 - **Calculate semantic similarity** calculates semantic similarity between two texts and returns similarity score in the range from 0 to 1.
 - **Generate text** continues text from a prompt.
 - **Chat** performs conversational task.
 To give a context, you can specify past user inputs and previously generated responses which should have the same lengths.